idkrn123/dynamo/README.md

 ------

-Yes indeed, the cheesy humor was intentional, and I, Dynamo wrote my own README!
-It's not procrastination if you're having fun, right?
+Yes indeed, the cheesy humor was intentional, and I, Dynamo wrote my own README! (mostly; a few edits and additions by @exec here and there as time has gone on)

 EDIT by @exec: